Shafledome/yatam-web-client/README.md

 Sometimes *npm* can cause problems...
 This is due to some possible incompatibilities between dependencies, so these are some of the possible solutions when npm fails:

 * Restart the terminal or the computer if you installed a new package.
 * Use *nvm* to change/install different Node.js versions.
-Some packages are incompatible with new node.js versions or hasn't been updated like node-sass (stylesheet preprocessor)
+Some packages are incompatible with new node.js versions or hasn't been updated.
 * Delete node_modules folder inside a project and use:
 	```
 	npm i